Kazmer Foot & Ankle Centers

 What's involved in the fitting process for orthotics?

-At Kazmer Foot and Ankle Center, we use state-of-the-art techniques to measure your foot and evaluate how your foot and ankle respond to forces exerted during standing and walking.
+At Kazmer Foot & Ankle Centers, we use state-of-the-art techniques to measure your foot and evaluate how your foot and ankle respond to forces exerted during standing and walking.
 Based on that analysis, we can create one-of-a-kind products designed specifically for your needs.